raycharius/slack-block-builder/docs/components/paginator.md

 The parameters passed into the function are as follows:

+`buttonId` – *String*

+A unique string to identify the button that has been pressed.
+It is recommended to include this in your action ID to avoid duplicate action IDs when a paginator has two pages, and the values for the other parameters passed into the function are the same, since both Previous and Next will render the same page.

 `page` – *Int*

 The page for which data should be fetched when updating the view.